Norm Macdonald Live

-Norm Macdonald Live was a weekly audio and video podcast hosted by Canadian stand-up comedian, writer and actor Norm Macdonald.
-The Comedy Store's Adam Eget (b.
-1979) served as the show's co-host, with former Late Show with David Letterman producer Daniel Kellison as executive producer.
+Norm Macdonald Live is a discontinued weekly audio and video podcast hosted by Canadian stand-up comedian, writer and actor Norm Macdonald.
+The Comedy Store's Adam Eget, served as the show's co-host, with former Late Show with David Letterman producer Daniel Kellison as executive producer.

 The show featured interviews with comedians, actors, and other members of the entertainment community, and ran for three seasons.
 Launched by the Video Podcast Network on March 26, 2013, and then produced by Jash, the show was also distributed on YouTube, Amazon Prime, and PlutoTV, with audio-only versions of the episodes uploaded via iTunes.
+On February 16, 2018, archived episodes of the show were taken off YouTube, followed by most major digital platforms.

-On February 16, 2018, archived episodes of the show were taken off of YouTube, followed by most major digital platforms.
 Norm Macdonald Has a Show, a spiritual successor to Norm Macdonald Live starring Macdonald and Eget, was released on Netflix on September 14, 2018.

 Background

 The first season premiered on March 26, 2013, and concluded after eleven episodes.
 After a year-long hiatus, the second season debuted on May 12, 2014.
 It concluded after thirteen episodes in August 2014.

-A third season was released in September and October 2016, but only aired 2 episodes before going on hiatus.
+A third season was released in September and October 2016, but only two episodes were aired before going on hiatus.
 On July 25, 2017, the season continued with guest David Letterman.
 The recommencement of the third season featured a brand-new set as well as a new style of filming that seemed to prefer close-up camera shots on subjects rather than the traditional medium close-up.

 Format

-The podcast followed a talk show format, yet without a studio audience.
+The podcast followed a talk show format without a studio audience.
 Each hour-long episode features opening remarks between Macdonald and co-host Adam Eget, often involving elaborate comedic bits and irreverent chit-chat, leading into a guest interview.
-The show concludes with a segment called "Jokes," in which the hosts and their guest take turns reading one-liners from index cards.
+The show concludes with a segment called "Jokes" in which the hosts and their guest take turns reading one-liners from index cards.